These cancer communication strategies can help you learn how to write about cancer, and related topics, with empathy and sensitivity.

 1. ‘War on cancer’ metaphors may do harm, research shows

-Bellicose metaphors for cancer can influence the health beliefs of nonpatients in ways that may make them less willing to enact healthy behaviours.
+Bellicose metaphors in cancer communication can influence the health beliefs of nonpatients in ways that may make them less willing to enact healthy behaviours.

 The “ubiquitous use of war metaphors when referring to cancer” may be harmful, according to research looking at into the impact of this type of language.